-In class 2 students are taught to further develop the life skills that were introduced in Class 1.
+The older children in the Lighthouse class are taught to further develop the life skills that were introduced an earlier age.
 These include skills of personal hygiene and responsibility for personal belongings.
 If appropriate, some students may be given sex education lessons to prepare for puberty.
 Students are expected to work independently as well as in small groups, follow instructions and move around the building safely.
 Some students require a visual schedule to help them and some have behaviour plans to reward their progress in managing their own behaviour.